alexziskind1/workshop/docs/chapters/chapter5.md

 ],
 ```

-From this point onwards the code that uses the `HttpClient` module is `exactly the same` as the code you would write for a `web application`.
+From this point onwards the code that uses the `HttpClient` module is **exactly the same** as the code you would write for a web application.

 This gives us a high level Angular `HttpClient` module that is capable of performing various request natively for `Android`, `iOS` and `Web`.